Arcadia-Science/2023-amblyomma-americanum-diffex/README.md

 #### Figuring out what samples can be compared via differential expression analysis before formally analyzing those samples

-Using the data analyze in this repo, we tested whether we could determine which samples might be ammenable to differential expression analysis before taking the time to produce a gene count matrix.
+Using the data analyze in this repo, we tested whether we could determine which samples might be amenable to differential expression analysis before taking the time to produce a gene count matrix.
-We're trialling a k-mer based approach to perform this type of analysis in the repository [2023-check-rnaseq-for-diffex](https://github.com/Arcadia-Science/2023-check-rnaseq-for-diffex).
+We're trialing a k-mer based approach to perform this type of analysis in the repository [2023-check-rnaseq-for-diffex](https://github.com/Arcadia-Science/2023-check-rnaseq-for-diffex).

 ## About the GitHub repository